puckowski/Cleanbase/README.md

 	"newPassword": "789012345678910"
 }
 Updates user password forcibly.
 Username must be alphanumeric and have a maximum of 32 characters at be at least 6 characters.
 Password must be at least 12 characters and less than 33 characters.

+## Version 1.7

+- Update JWT signing algorithm to be stronger.
+- Strengthen more endpoints by requirements superuser service password.
+- Update responses from endpoints to be more accurate.
+- Make minimum password length configurable by constant (default 12).

 ## Version 1.6